brikis98/yevgeniy-brikman-homepage/_posts/2026-08-01-what-you-cant-vibe-code.md

 It's a question of risk tolerance.
 If you're just experimenting, prototyping, or building software where errors aren't a big deal, then your risk tolerance can be high, and vibe coding can be a great fit.
-But if reliability matters, and if errors, are costly, then your risk tolerance is low, and vibe coding is usually not the right choice: e.g., I wouldn't take the risk of using a vibe-coded database, payment system, or cryptography library for any important use case.
+But if reliability matters, and if errors are costly, then your risk tolerance is low, and vibe coding is usually not the right choice: e.g., I wouldn't take the risk of using a vibe-coded database, payment system, or cryptography library for any important use case.
 In these sorts of domains, I will continue to choose the mature, proven, [boring](https://boringtechnology.club/) solutions, most of which are either open source or SaaS.